-Both words can also be used as verbs when talking about the action of defaming someone.
+Both words can also be used as verbs when referring to the action of defaming someone.
 When describing actions as a type of defamation, you can use the adjectives slanderous and libelous.

 Examples of Slander